dojo/docs/dojo/getAttr.rst

       dojo.getAttr("nodeId", "foo");
   });

-It's recommend to use attr.get in dojo 1.7.
+It's recommended to use attr.get in dojo 1.7.

 .. code-block :: javascript